 Vibration: When you step on the brake pedal, you should feel constant pressure feedback from the system.
 If you feel pulsation in your foot or vibration in the vehicle or steering wheel, you may have a rotor or drum problem, sometimes caused by overheating.
 If you feel a vibration, have your brake system checked.
 Note, though, that ABS activation is often accompanied by pedal vibration, which is normal.

-Knowing the basics of how your car brakes work leaves you more informed during your next visit to the mechanic.
+Knowing the basics of how your car brakes work leaves you more informed during your next visit to your local NAPA AutoCare location.
 Be observant and you’ll catch brake problems before they become unsafe or cause any collateral damage.

 Photo courtesy of Wikimedia Commons.